Phos Hilaron: Anglicanism

 The traditional Anglican service of Evening Prayer did not call for the use of the hymn, though any of these versifications might be sung at those points in the service which provided for the singing of a hymn or anthem.
 More recently, some Anglican bodies have adopted it as part of the evening liturgy.
 For example, the 1979 American Book of Common Prayer prescribes it, in the prose translation given below, as an optional invitatory canticle immediately preceding the psalms appointed for the day.

 Lutheranism

-The Lutheran Service Book (of the Missouri Synod, 2006) contains, for the early evening prayer, the Phos Hilaron.
-The prayer book suggests that a candle may be lighted before singing the Phos Hilaron.
+The Lutheran Service Book (the official hymnal of the Lutheran Church – Missouri Synod) contains, for the liturgy of early evening prayer, the Phos Hilaron.